 SSCOC – Stainless Steel Chinese Organic Cotton (substitute country of origin)

-Li – Lithium Ion – Best present day material for holding electrical charge.
-Most e cigarette devices use cells such as the Samsung 18650
+Li – Lithium Ion – Best present-day material for holding an electrical charge.
+Most e-cigarette devices use cells such as the Samsung 18650

 Squonk – A squonk or squonkbox is a bottom e-liquid delivery system with a squeeze bulb for shooting the ejuice onto the wick for a freshly soaked hit similar in effect to dripping